onli/izulu/README.md

 Install the dependencies (on Ubuntu):

-    sudo apt-get install imagemagick jq bc gettext
+    sudo apt-get install imagemagick jq bc gettext gawk

 Download this repository and install with:

     make
     sudo make install # (or use checkinstall)

-On older Ubuntu systems, install also `notify-send`.
+On older Ubuntu systems, install also `notify-send` (new ones will have it already installed).
 It is not strictly necessary, only if `--osd` is specified to show notifications on weather change.

 ## Start